mistval/kotoba/README.md

 ### KotobaWeb

 Install **MongoDB** and start it on port 27017 (the default port).
 You can install it using the instructions for your operating system [here](https://docs.mongodb.com/manual/installation/).
+Or, use Docker: `docker run -p 27017:27017 mongo`.
 Then:

 ```sh
 cd ./node-common